gramineproject/graphene/Pal/src/host/Linux-SGX/tools/README.rst

 The four SGX measurements above may be also verified via a user-specified callback with the signature ``int (*callback)(char* mrenclave, char* mrsigner, char* isv_prod_id, char* isv_svn)``.
-This callback must be registered via ``ra_tls_measurement_callback()``.
+This callback must be registered via ``ra_tls_set_measurement_callback()``.
 The measurements from the received SGX quote are passed as four arguments.
 It is up to the user to implement the correct verification of SGX measurements in this callback (e.g., by comparing against expected values stored in a central database).